neuroscout/pyNS/docs/source/querying.rst

 Looking up Predictors by run_id, and by run entities
 ----------------------------------------------------

-Neuroscout provides a large number of pre-extracted ``Predictors`` all tasks and datasets.
+Neuroscout provides a large number of pre-extracted ``Predictors`` for all tasks and datasets.
-It's important to note that the ``Predictors`` are always associated with ``run_ids`` rather than tasks or session directly, to enable maximum experimental design flexibility.
+It's important to note that the ``Predictors`` are always associated with ``run_ids`` rather than tasks or sessions directly, to enable maximum experimental design flexibility.
 This means that when looking up ``Predictors``, we must refer to one or more ``run_ids``.

-For example, here's we can ask for an arbitrary `predictor` associated with for the first run of ``500daysofsummer`` by referencing the ``run_id``:
+For example, here we can ask for an arbitrary `predictor` associated with the first run of ``500daysofsummer`` by referencing the ``run_id``:

 .. doctest::